 How can Sharrock Pitman Legal assist?

-If you would like to speak with one of our team members about your Death Benefit Nomination, or require a Death Benefit Nomination for your SMSF, please feel free to contact our accredited specialist Wills and Estates team on 1300 205 506, or alternatively, fill in the form below.
+If you would like to speak with one of our team members about your Death Benefit Nomination, or require a Death Benefit Nomination for your SMSF, please feel free to contact our Accredited Specialist Wills and Estates Law team on 1300 205 506, or alternatively, fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.

 Liability limited by a scheme approved under Professional Standards Legislation.